We’ve all seen it time and time again, epic content ranking for awesome search terms.

 You should use a different IP each time you sign up a new account.

 You can stretch it out to 3 accounts per IP max, if you use the same IP to sign up a large amount of Tumblr blogs they will soon start banning them.

 I’ve made this mistake before, I got lazy made 10+ accounts then when I checked them a month later they were all gone.

-You can use a program called Private Internet Access for VPN access, so you can change IP with the click of a button.
+You can use a program called IP Vanish for VPN access, so you can change IP with the click of a button.